Private HPV Vaccination Liverpool, Wirral and Chester

 What is the HPV vaccine and what does it do?

-Vaccines act in the provention against the human papilloma virus (HPV).
-This virus is a sexually-transmitted infection that can cause genital warts, pre-cancerous abnormalities of cells in the female genitals (cervix or vulva) and cervical cancer.
+Vaccines act in the prevention of HPV infections.
 The HPV vaccinations work by provoking the body's immune response to this virus, without actually causing any HPV infection or any of the diseases.